AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

    1. Select **[!UICONTROL SUM(Purchases)]** in **[!UICONTROL Marks]** and select **[!UICONTROL Line]** from the dropdown menu.
    1. Select **[!UICONTROL SUM(Purchase Revenue)]** in **[!UICONTROL Marks]** and select **[!UICONTROL Bar]** from the dropdown menu.
    1. Select **[!UICONTROL Entire View]** from the **[!UICONTROL Fit]** menu.
-   1. Select the **[!UICONTROL Purchase Revenue]** title in the chart and ensure the purchase revenue is in ascending order.
+   1. Select the **[!UICONTROL Purchase Revenue]** title in the chart and ensure that the purchase revenue is in ascending order.

       Your Tableau Desktop should look like below.